-Zynga Inc. (ZNGA) Chief Operating Officer John Schappert, who was wooed from Electronic Arts Inc. (EA) last year, was stripped of his role overseeing game development in a reorganization aimed at reviving growth and making more money from mobile services, people familiar with the matter said.
+Zynga Inc. (ZNGA:US) Chief Operating Officer John Schappert, who was wooed from Electronic Arts Inc. (EA:US) last year, was stripped of his role overseeing game development in a reorganization aimed at reviving growth and making more money from mobile services, people familiar with the matter said.

 David Ko, who runs Zynga’s mobile operations, and Steve Chiang, executive vice president of games, both of whom reported to Schappert, now report directly to Chief Executive Officer Mark Pincus, said the people, who asked not to be identified because the plan hasn’t been disclosed.

 Pincus embarked on the overhaul in early July, at the close of a quarter marked by slowing sales growth and a drop in demand for virtual goods.
 Schappert, lured with a pay package worth $42.8 million, has lost support within the company and taken some of the blame for underperformance, the people said.
 The reorganization was aimed in part at making mobile-software development more of a priority across Zynga, the people said.

 Stephanie Hess, a spokeswoman for San Francisco-based Zynga, declined to comment.